stevenmaguire/oauth2-keycloak/README.md

 ### Obtaining Realm Roles and Resources, and Roles within Realm Resources

-_Note: You need to supply your realm's RSA public key as the `encryptionKey` wrapped in standard `-----BEGIN PUBLIC KEY-----n` and `-----BEGIN PUBLIC KEY-----` lines along with the algorithm (try `RS256`) for this to work.
+_Note: You need to supply your realm's RSA public key as the `encryptionKey` wrapped in standard `-----BEGIN PUBLIC KEY-----` and `-----BEGIN PUBLIC KEY-----` lines along with the algorithm (try `RS256`) for this to work.
 See below for more information._

 Once you have a valid access token, you can check for the roles provided to the user: